ciberado/git-workshop/050-merging-without-conflicts.md

 # Alice: merging without conflicts

+Alice knows that branches must be integrated often to avoid problems, so she will *merge* the vocabulary branch with the main one.

 ## Concepts and commands

 - [x] Branch merging

 ## Lab

-Alice knows that branches must be integrated often to avoid problems, so she *merges* the vocabulary branch with the main one

 * First, she checks that she is in the `main` branch